 The roots contain cuscohygrine and tropine, among other substances.

 Datura has long been employed as a sacred hallucinogen, especially in Mexico and the American Southwest.

 Datura species, especially Datura innoxia, were one of the most important magical plants in Mexico during the Aztec period (where they were known as tlaptatl or toloa).

-Powdered root is put in the eyes, and the roots are chewed in magical rituals and in rites of passage.
+The powdered root is put in the eyes, and the roots are chewed in magical rituals and in rites of passage.